williamelias/opensearch-tutorial/README.md

 #### Populating data

-the example bellow represents interaction with opensearch api
+The example bellow represents interaction with opensearch api

 - first of all, creating a index called movies;
 - in second step we create single movie document and next create many movies by bulk_movies.json file;

 **Index creation**

+We need to create an index before we start with the tests, the index will be called 'movies' and in the command bellow we create it

 ```sh
 curl -XPUT -u 'admin:q^wER4_@!' -k 'https://localhost:9200/movies' -H 'Content-Type: application/json'
 ```

 Expected output:

 ```json